openstack-archive/wsme/doc/functions.rst

 The Flask and Cornice adapters both propose a specific version of it, which also wrap the function so that it becomes suitable for the host framework.

-In any case, the use of @signature has the same meaning: tell WSME what is the signature of the function.
+In any case, the use of  @\ :class:`wsme.signature` has the same meaning: tell WSME what is the signature of the function.

 @wsexpose
 ~~~~~~~~~

-The native Rest implementation, and the TG and Pecan adapters add a @wsexpose
+The native Rest implementation, and the TG and Pecan adapters add a  @\ :class:`wsme.wsexpose`
 decorator.

-It does what @signature does, *and* expose the function in the routing system
+It does what  @\ :class:`wsme.signature` does, *and* exposes the function in the routing system
 of the host framework.

-This decorator is generally used in object-dispatch routing context.
+This decorator is generally used in an object-dispatch routing context.

 .. note::

-    Since both decorators plays the same role function-wise, the rest of this
+    Since both decorators play the same role, the rest of this
     document will alway use @signature.

 Signing a function